Hanneses/chapter2/CONTRIBUTING.md

 <details><summary>What do we need help with right now?</summary>

-We are in the early stages of development on this new application, but we value any contributions and insights.
-In order to prevent duplication, please browse and search our ["Good First Issue"](https://github.com/freeCodeCamp/chapter/issues?q=is%3Aissue+is%3Aopen+label%3A%22Good+First+Issue%22) list and [existing issues](https://github.com/freeCodeCamp/chapter/issues).
+We are currently in development on this new application, but we value any contributions and insights.
+In order to prevent duplication, please browse and search [issues](https://github.com/Hanneses/chapter2/issues).

 Please [join our chat](https://discord.gg/QbQd7BpaaH) to stay in the loop.
 </details>